hbs-rcs/hbsgrid-docs/docs/tutorials/scaling-work.md

 people, are often running side-by-side on a given compute node on the compute cluster.

-When you start a job on the HBS Grid can specify the number of CPUs you will use.
+When you start a job on the HBSGrid, one can specify the number of CPUs you will use.
-Desktop applications have drop-down menu where you can select this value, and the `bsub` command-line program allows you to specify CPUs via the `-n` argument.
+Desktop applications have pop-up dialog where you can enter an appropriate value, and the `bsub` command-line program allows you to specify CPUs via the `-n` argument.
-For example, starting R with the command `bsub -q short_int -Is -n 5 R` from the HBS Grid command line will start *R* with
+For example, starting Stata-MP4 with the command `bsub -q short_int -Is -n 4 xstata-mp` from the HBSGrid command line will ask to start a session with 4 CPUs reserved (the session will start when there's room and its been sent to the appropriate compute node.)
-5 CPUs reserved.

 ### Implicit Parallelism {#implicit-parallelism}